 PE investors may require additional closing conditions, based on their due diligence review and other deal-specific concerns.
 For example, they may request the completion of a certain restructure, the transfer of significant intellectual properties, and the rectification of certain non-compliant activities, as may be applicable.
-For acquisitions by foreign investors, the closing conditions of buyers often include the successful opening of certain special purpose foreign exchange accounts by the PRC sellers.
+For transactions involving cross-border fund-flows, conditions may be triggered from a forex control perspective (eg, opening of certain special-purpose foreign exchange accounts by the PRC sellers and overseas direct investment (ODI) procedures with competent PRC government authorities, as applicable).